 Key Rental Assistance will terminate when an individual's income has increased to an amount that the Key tenant rent share equals or exceeds the Key Rental Assistance payment standard for the unit.
-The individual may continue to reside in the unit and assume responsibility for full rent.
+The unit remains part of the Targeting Program and an annual recertification is still required.
+Management should continue to use the Key Rent and Subsidy Calculation worksheet to determine the tenant's rent amount (subsidy will be zero) until the tenant has enough income to assume responsibility for full rent.
 If at any point during the tenancy the individual's income decreases, the individual may be reconsidered for Key Rental Assistance.
-The unit remains part of the Targeting Program.